pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 The **Changes** section of activity lets you toggle between different log views:

-* _Summary Log_ which lists a summary of changes, counts of affected resources, and update duration
+* _Summary Log_ lists a summary of changes, counts of affected resources, and update duration
-* _Diff Log_ which displays a diff of the changes (created, updated, or deleted resources), your stack outputs, and the same counts and update duration shown in the Summary Log view.
+* _Diff Log_ displays a diff of the changes (created, updated, or deleted resources), your stack outputs, and the same counts and update duration shown in the Summary Log view.
-* _Diagnostic Log_ which displays warning messages or a description of the operations performed during the update (if any).
+* _Diagnostic Log_ displays warning messages or a description of the operations performed during the update (if any).

 ![Stack resource graph](/images/docs/reference/service/resource-changes.png)